What is Morris Dancing?

 Misunderstandings regarding Morris

 - Women aren't allowed to dance.
 Not true, there are many mixed and all-women sides.
-There are also all male sides that carry on the old tradition and Whitchurch Morris Men just happen to be in that category.
+There are also all male sides that carry on the old tradition but Whitchurch Morris, originally an all-male side, have evolved into a mixed side along with many others.

-- Morris is for old blokes.
+- Morris is for old people.
 Totally untrue as Morris is at its best when danced by young, fit dancers.
-Unfortunately, young men often don't seem to see it that way.
+Unfortunately, young people often don't seem to see it that way.
 They don't know what they are missing.
 After all, we were all young once.

 - Morris is a soft dance for wimps.
 Some of the dances are subtle but that doesn't make them easy.
 There are also lots of aggressive stick dances.
 Like all hobbies, you get out what you put in!